 - He also suggested using wood clamps, which were not in the instructions but which made much of my assembly easier.

-RTA Cabinet Quality and FeaturesClick thumbnail to view full-size
+RTA Quality and FeaturesClick thumbnail to view full-size

 RTA cabinets offer a fantastic opportunity to remodel your home at a reasonable price.
-Overall, our experience with RTA Cabinets was very positive.
+Overall, our experience was very positive.

 Provided you are prepared to design your own kitchen and make sure you have the correct measurements, you will find ordering, shipping and assembly of these products to go smoothly/ While there were a few minor flaws in or order, such as somewhat warped boards in a couple of the pantry cabinets, none of these flaws affected my ability to assemble the cabinets and none are visible in the finished product.